spring-projects/spring-framework/CONTRIBUTING.md

 for an overview of streamlining commit history.

-1. Format commit messages using 55 characters for the subject line, 72 characters per line for the description, followed by the issue fixed, e.g. `Fixes #22276`.
+1. Format commit messages using 55 characters for the subject line, 72 characters per line for the description, followed by the issue fixed, e.g. `Closes gh-22276`.
 See the [Commit Guidelines section of Pro Git](https://git-scm.com/book/en/Distributed-Git-Contributing-to-a-Project#Commit-Guidelines) for best practices around commit messages and use `git log` to see some examples.